Product Liability Insurance

 Product liability insurance is important for every business in the supply chain, especially if you deal in pharmaceuticals or other high-risk products.
 Retailers, distributors, and wholesalers can be held liable for damages caused by products, even if they weren't directly responsible.

-For example, an Amazon reseller might sell a lotion, perfume, or other product containing essential oils that sickens a customer with severe allergies.
+For example, an Amazon seller might sell a lotion, perfume, or other product containing essential oils that sickens a customer with severe allergies.
 When the customer sues to recoup their medical expenses, a product liability policy would cover the legal costs.

 Tradesmen